Trams in France: Electrification and tyre trams

-There has also been a strong emphasis on tramway innovations such as ground level power supply in Bordeaux and trams on tyres in Nancy.
+There has also been a strong emphasis on tramway innovations such as ground-level power supply in Bordeaux and trams on tyres in Nancy.
 The French government reports no electrocutions or electrification accidents on any tramway in France from as early as 2003 until as recently as December 31, 2020.

 Current tramway systems

 The following French towns and cities now have light rail or tram systems:

-In addition to the above French tram systems, two tramways cross the border into France from neighbouring countries, although in both cases the proportion of the system in France is quite small:
+In addition to the above French tram systems, three tramways cross the border into France from neighbouring countries, although in both cases the proportion of the system in France is quite small: